madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

-# Giving teams freedom to structure their own time
+# Giving teams freedom to structure their own time/11 shocking reasons to fire your project manager

+## Intro

+TRUST

 ## Communicating with clients directly